 In resumes, every word counts.
-Everything you include in this one- or two-page document makes an impact on the decision employers are going to make while assessing your suitability for the job.
+Everything you include in this one- or two-page document makes an impact on the employers' hiring decision.

 Considering that recruiters spend only 6 to 10 seconds reviewing each resume, it’s needless to say that you need to make a great impression right from the start.